opentdf/otdfctl/docs/man/encrypt/_index.md

       shorthand: f
       description: A file to encrypt at a path relative to the current working directory.
       default: ''
-    - name: text
-      shorthand: t
-      description: A string of text to encrypt.
-      default: ''
     - name: out
       shorthand: o
       description: A filename and extension that will be TDFd (i.e. '-o password.txt' -> 'password.txt.tdf', default 'sensitive.txt.tdf' or <file>.tdf) and placed in the current working directory.